McTom234/art-und-weise-onlineshop/README.md

 You can also compile all SCSS-files live.
 They will be compiled everytime you save the edited file.
 Run `npm run compile-watch`.

-## Serve project
-The project comes with a build-in PHP-server.
-It will serve from the dist directory.
-The command `npm run serve` will execute following scripts:
-- `start-dev-server`
-- `compile-folder`
-- `make-dist-ready`

 ### Contained Scripts
 #### `compile-folder`
 See section above.
 Included to improve the workflow.